wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 2.0.3 =
+* Bug fix: The loop on webkit browsers randomly failed.
+* Feature: The video now stops just 1.5 seconds from the end (it was 3 sec.).

 = 2.0.2 =
 * Bugfix: If the autoPlay option was set to false the player was hidden.